BrunoMoureau/XamarinTemplate/README.md

 `NavigationService` will replace the current `Applicaton.Current.MainPage` by this page.

 - **IStackView**
-`NavigationService` will replaces current `Applicaton.Current.MainPage` by a `NavigationPage` with this page as the first one in the stack.
+`NavigationService` will replace current `Applicaton.Current.MainPage` by a `NavigationPage` with this page as the first one of the stack.
+It can also be used to push a page above the current one in the navigation stack.

 - **IModalView**
 `NavigationService` will push this page as modal in the current `NavigationPage`.